wordsworthc/evo-python-sdk/packages/evo-sdk-common/docs/quickstart.md

 await authorizer.login()
 ```

+If you already have an access token, and don't need to worry about whether it's expired or not, you can use the
+`evo.oauth.AccessTokenAuthorizer` class.

-Alternatively, a client of `client credientials` grant type can use the `ClientCredentialsAuthorizer` for authorization into Evo.
+Alternatively, a client of `client credentials` grant type can use the `ClientCredentialsAuthorizer` for authorization into Evo.
 This allows for service to service requests, instead of user login and redirects.

 ``` python
 from evo.oauth import OIDCConnector, ClientCredentialsAuthorizer, OAuthScopes